 - Signatures of incorporators

-You then send the completed form, one copy, a self-addressed stamped envelope, and a $100 filing fee to the Alabama Secretary of State’s office.
+The final step is to send the completed Articles to the Alabama Secretary of State’s office.

 Step 5: Create Corporate Bylaws

 Before you get up and running, you will also need to establish corporate bylaws.
 The bylaws establish all of the rules and day-to-day activities of your business.
 Not only is this a good idea, but also it is required by the state of Alabama for all corporations.
 Your corporate bylaws should include: